advancedforms/advancedforms.github.io/_posts/2019-12-13-adding-custom-merge-tags.markdown

 Advanced Forms has a variety of built-in merge tags which can be used in success messages, emails, and calculated fields.
 Examples include `{field:NAME}` and `{entry_id}`.
 Sometimes it's desirable to add custom merge tags which we'll cover in this guide.

 To add merge tags we use the `af/merge_tags/resolve` filter.
 This filter will be invoked for every merge tag, that is all occurences of two braces (`{}`) with content in between.
-Because the filter is invoked for every merge tag we first need to check that we're targeting the right tag with `'hello' != $tag`.
+Because the filter is invoked for every merge tag we first need to check that we're targeting the right tag.

 The following snippet adds a new merge tag `{hello}` which will be replaced with the text "Hello" followed by the submitted value for a field named `first_name`.